Skip to main content

 Start here: what Virginia senior property tax relief really looks like

 Start with your locality, not the state.
-The Commonwealth sets the legal framework, but counties, cities, and towns decide whether to offer relief, how much to offer, what acreage is covered, how to count income and assets, and when the application is due.
-That local gap matters because the U.S. Census Bureau says 17.6% of Virginians were age 65 or older in 2024, and Virginia’s median selected monthly owner cost with a mortgage was $2,127 in 2020-2024.
+The Commonwealth sets the legal framework.
+Counties, cities, and towns decide whether to offer relief, how much to offer, what acreage is covered, how to count income and assets, and when the application is due.
+That local gap matters because the U.S. Census Bureau says 17.6% of Virginians are age 65 or older, and Virginia’s median selected monthly owner cost with a mortgage was $2,127 in 2020-2024.

 In Virginia, people often search for a “homestead exemption” or “circuit-breaker credit.”
 For most older homeowners, the real help is a local elderly or disabled real estate tax relief program, not one statewide senior homestead program.